Grahp/javelin-onyx-layout/README.md

 ## Setup

+> [!WARNING]
+> You should always back up your User Dictionary before switching systems on Javelin!

 In the `Hardware` section of the [Javelin Firmware Builder](https://lim.au/#/software/javelin-steno), enable `Show expert options`.

 ![The Show expert options button enabled](images/show-expert-options.png)